APTrust/dart-docs/docs/dart3/users/settings/remote_repositories.md

 * You have a Remote Repository setting that points to the correct URL and contains valid login credentials.

 !!! note
     While DART 2 included a JavaScript plugin system that allowed users to write their own Remote Repository adapters, DART 3 does not have a plugin system.
 We simply did not see many (any?) users writing plugins for DART 2, so we omitted the plugin system from DART 3.
-Users can fork the DART 3 repository and write their own Remote Repository clients in Go.
+Users can contribute code to the DART 3 repository and write their own Remote Repository clients in Go.
+DART's public, open source code repository is located at https://github.com/APTrust/dart.

 ## Listing Remote Repositories